Composting

 In Northern Ireland, if you normally and regularly carry your own business waste you must register with the NIEA as a lower tier waste carrier.
 If you transport your own construction or demolition waste you must register with NIEA as an upper tier waste carrier.

-You must have a waste management licence or have registered an exemption with your environmental regulator if you use compost made from waste materials.
+In Northern Ireland, you may need a waste management licence or an exemption if you use compost made from waste materials.

 Good practice